FireBlinkLTD/prxi/README.md

   errorHandler,

   // optional custom error handler for HTTP/2 connection
-  // only in use when mode =
+  // only in use when mode is HTTP2 http2ErrorHandler,
-  http2ErrorHandler,

   // optional additional headers to add or remove from the upstream request